Records in a Probate packet include the last will and testament

 - codicils (additions or revocations to the will)

 - inventory of assets of the estate; affidavits of death and copy of the death certificate; oath of office of the executor; affidavits sworn by the executor; executor's petition for probate; affidavits of attesting witnesses; notices of motion for administration; any application or lodgement documents including notice of motion for probate and address for service; orders relating to the filing of accounts; or renunciation of probate by executor.

 Obtain the Probate packet number and series number.

-Search the online catalogue for Series 1, 2, 3 and part of 4
+Use Collection Search (our online catalogue) for Series 1, 2, 3 and part of 4

 This has been published (with explanatory guide) by the Supreme Court NSW Probate Division and provides: Probate packet number, series number, name of deceased, residence, date of death and instrument.

-Tip: Make sure the series number from the index matches the series number in the item lists.
+Make sure the series number from the microfiche index matches the series number in the item lists.